Tesco and multi-stakeholder initiatives for responsible sourcing

 World Cocoa Foundation

 Tesco has been a member of the World Cocoa Foundation (WCF) since 2015.
 This multi-stakeholder industry platform seeks to create a sustainable and profitable cocoa economy, thereby improving the lives of cocoa producers and their families.
-Through our membership, sourcing and work with our suppliers, we support the work of the Foundation, increasing positive impact on cocoa production and on the communities that depend on it.
+Through our membership, sourcing and work with our suppliers, we support the work of the Foundation to increase the positive impact of cocoa production on the communities that depend on it.
 Through the WCF we are able to advocate towards governments for better support for small-scale farmers.
+We have also signed the Cocoa and Forests Initiative to end deforestation and restore forest areas in Côte D’Ivoire and Ghana.